FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: Introduction

 \section{Introduction}

-Nowadays, Unmanned Aerial Vehicles (UAVs) have a wide range of applications in public safety~\cite{shakoor2019role}, energy~\cite{zhang2024unmanned}, and environmental monitoring~\cite{ninkovic2024uav}.
-Public safety UAVs serve critical roles in emergency operations, including search and rescue (SAR), wildfire surveillance, and disaster management.
-These systems provide first responders with enhanced situational awareness, enabling data-driven decision-making that improves incident response effectiveness.
-Wildfires represent particularly devastating environmental threats, causing irreversible damage to ecosystems and natural resources.
-Early detection and rapid response are therefore essential for minimizing their catastrophic consequences~\cite{gajendiran2024influences}.
+Today, unmanned aerial vehicles (UAVs) have a wide range of applications in public safety\cite{shakoor2019role}, energy\cite{zhang2024unmanned}, and environmental monitoring\cite{ninkovic2024uav}.
+Public safety UAVs play an important role in emergency operations, including Search and Rescue (SAR) missions, wildfire monitoring, and disaster management.
+These systems provide first responders with enhanced situational awareness and enable data-driven decision making, which improves the effectiveness of emergency response.
+Wildfires pose a particularly devastating environmental threat and cause irreversible damage to ecosystems and natural resources.
+Early detection and rapid response are therefore essential to minimize their catastrophic consequences\cite{gajendiran2024influences}.